Emily Johnson Performance Live-StreamSeptember 16, 2020 6:45 – 8pm

 Please Note: The Park closes to the public at 4pm the day of the event and remains closed during the event, it can only be viewed online via Zoom & Facebook.

 Artist Jeffrey Gibson has curated a series of performances by Indigenous artists to activate his project, ‘Because Once You Enter My House It Becomes Our House‘ for the ‘MONUMENTS NOW‘ exhibition.
-The series continues with a performance by dancer Emily Johnson live-streamed on the Park’s Facebook.
+After an inaugural performance by acclaimed violinist Laura Ortman on July 24, the series continues with a new original work by dancer Emily Johnson live-streamed to the Park’s Facebook & Zoom accounts.

 About Emily Johnson